brmcdoug/byo-dcloud/README.md

 dcloud@server:~$
 ```

-## Acquire an XRd Image
+## XRd Docker Image

-1. Acquire an XRd image...normally you'd download the image from CCO (and then upload it to your VM), butfor the sake of time, we'll use an XRd image posted to Box.
+1. Acquire an XRd image...normally you'd download the image from CCO (and then upload it to your VM), but for the sake of time, we'll use an XRd image posted to Box.
 From your ssh session, run:

 ```
 wget -O xrd-control-plane-container-x86.24.2.2.tgz -L https://cisco.box.com/shared/static/8ca2aa6cei6np3w04aan4ga1k7d58506
 ```

-This takes a few minutes.
-Back to the PPT.
+This may take a few minutes

 2. Untar the image: